Lawmakers probe barriers to access to online resources for people with disabilities - NewsBreak

 Lawmakers probe barriers to access to online resources for people with disabilities

-Lawmakers pointed to a September 2021 report showing just 10 percent of websites for the Department of Veterans Affairs (VA) are accessible for people with disabilities, including blind, deaf and paralyzed veterans.
+Lawmakers pointed to a September 2021 report showing just 10% of websites for the Department of Veterans Affairs (VA) are accessible to people with disabilities, including blind, deaf and paralyzed veterans.

 “Telehealth and technology have made care more personal, not less,” said Holmquest.
-“I have five different cardiologists who treat me… It’s so important to have computers fully and properly used to benefits patients.”
+“I have five different cardiologists who treat me… It’s so important to have computers fully and properly used to benefit patients.”

 Lawmakers focused on another key concern: making sure the flexibility of telehealth that was rolled out during the pandemic becomes permanent.